gforcedev/alevel/German/Grammar.md

 # Passive Voice //TODO: needs more detail
  - Passive voice is used when we don't know who or what did the action.
    - 'ich bin gemobbt worden' translates to 'I have been bullied'.

+# Problems when translating
+These are the main things that make translation 'an art, not a science', and things to watch out for when translating either into German or into English, as they may cause difficulty
+ - Germanic phrasing - for example, in the sentence 'Ich lade musik herunter, weil das einfach ist', the 'das' would translate not to 'that', but to 'it'.
+Similarly, lots of the time when in German 'mann' would be used, it would be better translated into English as 'you'.
+ - Idioms - for example, 'was ist los' is difficult to translate without context, and wouldn't be direct - it might mean 'what is happening', for example.
+ - Prepositions - English and German often use different prepositions when describing things.
+Examples would be 'Ich denke an' ('I think ABOUT', not 'I think ON'), and 'Ich fahre mit dem bus' ('I travel ON the bus', not 'I travel With')
+ - Not knowing vocab - easier to deal with when translating into English than into German, as it's often possible to make an educated guess about what goes in the gap.
+Easiest solution is just learn all vocab inside out.